draganjovic/Data-Structures/Projects/Palindrome/README.md

 backwards.
 For example: The word ‘anna’ has the same letters regardless of which end you start from.
 A palindrome For the purpose of this project we will ignore any non-alphanumeric characters (space, punctuation, non-printable characters).

+### General Program Flow

+while a string is entered on standard input and is not "q" store the string using recursion, add each alphanumeric character to both a stack and a queue using recursion, pop a character from the stack and dequeue a character from the queue if the characters are not equal output the index of the missmatch followed by std::endl recursively empty the stack and queue if both the stack and queue are empty output -1 followed by std::endl